IN THIS SECTION

 Simon is the co-writer/director/producer (with fellow UCLA screenwriting alums Phil Guidry and David Whelan) of the horror feature Savageland-- released by Terror Films, internationally.
 Savageland has screened at numerous festivals including: Comic-Con; Morbido Festival, Mexico; and FilmQuest Film Festival, Utah.
 It has won eight awards including: Best Director at the New Orleans Horror Film Festival; and Best Feature in: Nevermore, NC; Independent Filmmakers festival, CA; Eerie Horror Fest, PA; and the Atlanta Horror Film Festival, GA.
 Simon usually writes solo, and has won the Harmony Gold Award in Excellence.
 He has no fear of any genre; but knows that he is terrible at comedy (his one ‘comedy’ script – unfunny at a sub-atomic level - was buried in a lead container in the Mariana Trench; where rotations of freestyle aquatic pit bulls, 11,00 meters down, still guard it bravely from the gaze of innocents), which frees him up for darker stuff.
 Noir.
 Horror.
 Thriller.
 Simon hates people that get “your” and “you’re” mixed up (and will visit your house to explain the difference), but otherwise has a sunny disposition.
 He models his screenwriting classes on the fine example of R. Lee.
 Ermey in Full Metal Jacket, and you will give him twenty.
 He is repped by Management 360.

 A veteran screenwriter (Jumanji, Bingo, Summer of the Monkeys, Space Warriors), Jim is a native of Denver, Colorado.
 He’s written for virtually every major studio in Hollywood, dabbled in theater, contributed to magazines and newspapers, and published a few books.
 He wears many other hats including that of a lecturer, consultant, and sometimes artist.
-With Stephen Chiodo, Jim co-wrote Alien Xmas, a children’s book which won a special recognition Saturn Award from the Academy of Science Fiction, Fantasy & Horror Films.
-His screenplay for a stop-motion animation feature based on the book is being developed by Chiodo Bros.
-Productions.
-He holds an MFA in screenwriting from UCLA and an MA in journalism from the University of Missouri.
-In addition to teaching in UCLA’s Professional Program, Jim serves as an adjunct member of the university’s MFA screenwriting faculty.
+He wrote three episodes for the Netflix series Dolly Parton’s Heartstrings, including These Old Bones, nominated for the Outstanding Television Movie Emmy in 2020.
+Netflix also produced the stop-motion animated television special Alien Xmas, based on the award-winning children’s book Jim co-wrote with Stephen Chiodo.
+Most recently Jim wrote two television movies for the CW Network -- A Walton’s Thanksgiving and the remake of the Christmas classic The Walton’s Homecoming, named the Most Outstanding Television Film for 2022 by the Family Film Awards.
+Jim holds an MFA in screenwriting from UCLA and an MA in journalism from the University of Missouri.

 David began his career in the entertainment industry at 10 years of age performing in numerous musicals, including "The King & I" with Yul Brynner.
 Wagner went on to become the 1984 vocal champion on Jr. Star Search with Ed McMahon.
 He also voiced the character of Linus Van Pelt in the CBS Special "You're A Good Man, Charlie Brown", and recorded the Peanuts album "Flashbeagle."
 Wagner graduated with a BA in Film with an emphasis in screenwriting from CSUN, and completed two years of UCLA's Professional Program in Screenwriting where he won the "Best Screenplay" competition.
 Wagner went on to write several movies including "National Lampoon's Van Wilder" with Ryan Reynolds, and "The Girl Next Door" with Emile Hirsch and Elisha Cuthbert.